|Coach | Content Writer | Speaker |

 Sometimes you need a different kind of help.
 Sometimes you need a focused conversation that lets you set the agenda, talk without interruption, and process your goals and desires out loud.
 Sometimes you need coaching.

-With greater awareness, you gain the confidence to make better decisions and build closer relationships.
+With greater awareness, you will become more comfortable in your own skin, gaining the confidence to make better decisions and build closer relationships.